shubham1o1/Complete_JS_course/8-asynchronous-JS/README.md

 });
 ```

-- Simply assigning `let dataLondon = getWeatherAW(44418)` won't work for async code as it is not finished execution or it returns promise and not data.
+- Simply assigning `let dataLondon = getWeatherAW(44418)` won't work for async code as it is not finished executing also it returns promise and not data.
 So, we have to use the `then` method.

 ### Final Output: